Medically Reviewed By

 - Blocking the lymphatic system from draining fluid out of the pleura

-The color of mesothelioma pleural effusion can look clear, cloudy, bloody, or black.
+The color of mesothelioma pleural effusion fluid may appear clear, cloudy, bloody, or black.
 Many medical sources say it looks bloody or black.

 What Else Causes Pleural Effusion?